-LIA is a five-year national collaboration project between four universities (University of Oslo, University of Bergen, University of Tromsø and The Norwegian University of Science and Technology), Norsk ordbok 2014 and Språkbanken at the National Library, in addition to international partners.
+LIA was a five-year national collaboration project between four universities (University of Oslo, University of Bergen, University of Tromsø and The Norwegian University of Science and Technology), Norsk ordbok 2014 and Språkbanken at the National Library, in addition to international partners.

-The main aim of the LIA project is to save old speech recordings with Norwegian and Sami language, transcribe and annotate them and put them into databases so that they can be revitalized as research material.
+The main aim of the LIA project was to save old speech recordings with Norwegian and Sami language, transcribe and annotate them and put them into databases so that they can be revitalized as research material.
 The recordings of Norwegian heritage language in America are an important part of LIA.